-- Pass the tubing and electrical connections on the probe out of the sterile field. - Remove the caps from the two luer locks on the Sinergy Probe and the Tube Kit.
+- Pass the tubing and electrical connections on the probe out of the sterile field. - Remove the caps from the two luer locks on the ThoraCool Probe and the Tube Kit.
 Connect the luer locks snugly.
 Maintain sterility of the tubing's inner pathway so in case water is accidentally spilled in the sterile field, sterility will not be compromised.

-8. Connect the probes to the Cooled RF Connecting Cable
+8. Connect the probe to the Cooled RF Connecting Cable

-- Connect the male connectors on the SInergy Probes to the female connectors on the Cooled RF Connecting Cable. - Connect the Cooled RF Connecting Cable to the generator
+- Connect the male connector on the ThoraCool Probe to the female connector on the Cooled RF Connecting Cable. - Connect the Cooled RF Connecting Cable to the generator.